What is Restaurant Marketing?

 Optimize for Mobile Restaurant Marketing

-Likewise, with over 50% of emails now being opened on a mobile device, it is important to use images with a smaller file size.
+Likewise, with over 50% of emails now being opened on a mobile device, it is important to use images with smaller file sizes.

 You never know who might be stuck on a 3G network, or when service is spotty.